Skip to content

 Don't commit large data files

 Add data/ to your .gitignore if the dataset exceeds a few MB.
-Git is not designed for large binary files.
+Git is not designed for large binary files — use a link in the README to the dataset source instead.

 Part 1: Get & Explore the Data